Maternity package: History

 The history of the Finnish maternity package begins at a time when Finnish maternal-infant mortality rates were remarkably elevated, even for the time period, with deaths being attributed to issues such as starvation, infection, poor sanitation, exposure to the harsh climate, and poverty.

 In 1904, the "Drop of Milk Association" (Maitopisarayhdistys in Finnish) offered donated breastmilk to mothers who were not able to breastfeed their babies.
 To receive the donated breastmilk, mothers were required to bring their baby to regular medical check-ups.

 In 1922, relatively soon after Finland gained independence in 1917, a volunteer of the Mannerheim League for Child Welfare (founded by Sophie Mannerheim, a prominent Finnish nurse) by the name of Mrs. Ilmi Hallstén conceived the idea for the baby box.
 Dr. Arvo Ylppö, an eminent Finnish pediatrician, obtained donated textiles from Germany.
 Local volunteers sewed baby clothes out of the donated textiles.
 These clothes were included with linens and hygiene items into "rotating baskets" (kiertokorit in Finnish) and were loaned to local mothers who needed them.
 After a baby grew out of the clothes, the baskets were returned to the volunteers, who repaired and laundered the contents, then passed them on to the next family.

 One year later, 28 chapters of the Mannerheim League for Child Welfare were circulating similar rotating baskets.
 Five years later, over 180 chapters had sewing circles of volunteer women who were eager to support families in need across Finland.
 Meeting the need for baby clothing during the 1930's and wartime (1939-45) was a clear and tangible effort that was readily supported.

+While the maternity package was valued in the 1930s primarily because many poor Finnish women would otherwise have been unable to afford its contents, nowadays working parents especially appreciate the time saved by not having to buy many things.
+The maternity package is considered part of Finnish culture.
+Panu Pulma, Professor of Finnish and Nordic History in Helsinki, describes it as a symbol of equality and the importance of children, and of the fact that children are a priority for the government and taxpayers.